groonga/gcs.groonga.org/docs/tutorial/index.md

 for details.

 Instead, gcs-commands work only on the computer itself.
-In other words, they cannot configure search domains of a Groonga CouldSearch instance deployed on another computer.
+In other words, they cannot configure search domains of a Groonga CloudSearch instance deployed on another computer.
 You must log in to the computer by SSH or something to use gcs-commands.